 swimming safety information

-.
+and check with the managing authority for any current change of conditions.
 Specific to this site, the managing authority warns that there are strong currents, deep water and

 submerged boulders, and that water levels can rise rapidly and without warning.
 It states that swimming, wading, jumping and diving in this river is dangerous, due to